 In fact, most cross-country skis have what’s called a double camber.
 On the other hand, alpine skis generally feature single cambers, reverse cambers (aka rockers), or just lay completely flat.

 I don’t want to bog down the conversation by describing the different types of cambers.
 Suffice it to say that they each come with their own sets of pros and cons.
-With xc skiing the double camber is essential.
+With xc skiing, the double camber is essential.
 This is because we spend most of our time skiing uphill, across flat areas, and over undulating terrain.

-The first camber spans the length of the ski.
+The first camber spans the whole length of the ski.
 Its purpose is to distribute your weight across both skis while keeping the grip zone off of the snow.

 For example, you won’t drag the grip zone while on both skis during a downhill descent or while double poling.
 Dragging the grip zone would create undue friction that would slow you down.
 Most people who have been on cross-country skis can easily understand this.